-This petrified resin has been in great demand since the Stone Age.
-Both pearls and figures were created from it.
-One of the oldest sculptures in northern Germany is the elk by Weitsche, which was designed around 14,000 years ago.
+... that's what amber was called in ancient myths.
+But this petrified resin has been in great demand since the Stone Age.
+Both beads and figures were created from it.
+One of the oldest sculptures in northern Germany is the Moose by Weitsche, which was designed around 14,000 years ago.
 In the Bronze Age, the amber trade experienced a new dimension.
-Baltic amber was negotiated over many stations as far away as Egypt.
-Raw amber, however, is rather inconspicuous.
+Baltic amber was traded through many trading posts as far away as Egypt.
+However, the raw amber is rather inconspicuous.
 It only gets its magical appearance through grinding and polishing.

-In this program, an individual piece of jewellery is made from raw amber using Stone Age or Bronze Age means that can be taken home.
+In this program, an individual piece of jewellery is made from raw amber using Stone Age or Bronze Age means.